nnethercote/perf-book/src/heap-allocations.md

 [`Vec`]: https://doc.rust-lang.org/std/vec/struct.Vec.html

-A `Vec` contains three words: a length, a capacity, and a (possibly null) pointer to some number of heap-allocated elements.
+A `Vec` contains three words: a length, a capacity, and a pointer to some number of heap-allocated elements.
 Even if the `Vec` itself is not heap-allocated, the elements (if present) always will be.
 If elements are present, the memory holding those elements may be larger than necessary,